OkeahDavid/Metrics-hub/README.md

 ### Adding a Project

-1. Sign up/login to your dashboard
+1. Navigate to your dashboard
 2. Create a new project to receive a unique API key
 3. Integrate the tracking script into your website/application